Ajmak9/wuom/README.md

-## WUOM - Universal Operating Model
+# WUOM — Universal Operating Model

 👉 https://wuom.carrd.co

-WUOM is a structural system to organize information, processes and action.
+WUOM (Universal Operating Model) is a structural system designed to organize information, processes, and perception in complex environments.

-WUOM is a structural system designed to work with complexity.
+It provides a clear framework to work with complexity through visual and operational geometries.

-It is not an application.
+---

+## What is WUOM

+WUOM is not:
+- an application
+- a productivity tool
-It is not a closed methodology.
+- a closed methodology

+WUOM is:
+- a structural model
+- a visual-operational framework
+- a system to think, organize and act

+---

+## Core Idea

+WUOM allows you to structure reality instead of simplifying it.

+It works by applying geometrical systems to organize:
+- information
+- workflows
+- decision-making
+- perception

+---

+## Geometries

-It is a framework based on four operational geometries:
+WUOM is based on three core geometries:

-## Modular
-Basic units.
-Simple, repeatable structures.
+- **Modular** → simple structures (3x3)
+- **Matrix** → complex systems (8x8)
+- **Spherica** → multidimensional relationships

-## Matrix
+### Matrix Modes

-Relations between elements.
-System-level organization.

-## Spherica

-Global vision.
-Context, integration, totality.
+Matrix can operate in different modes:

+- **Toroidal** → continuous looping systems
+- **Cylindrical** → directional flow systems

+---

 ## Extended

-Cohexistence of structures.
-Multiple logics operating simultaneously.

-WUOM does not add content.
-It reveals structure within what already exists.
+The Extended layer introduces:

+- **Flow** → dynamic movement across structures
+- **Coexistence** → integration of Modular, Matrix, and Spherica

+Extended is not a geometry.
+It is the operational state where all geometries interact.

+---

+## How to Start

+1. Choose a geometry
+2. Use the template
+3. Apply it to a real situation

+WUOM is learned by doing.

+---

+## Use Cases

+- organizing large amounts of information
+- structuring creative systems
+- managing complex workflows
+- visual thinking and analysis

+---

-## Access
+## Access WUOM

 ### Carrd